shaymeister/thor/README.md

 Approximate Total w/ Tax: ~$767

-## Hypothetical Project Results and Milestones
+## Initial Project Milestone

-Jarvis will have the capability to pilot an automotive in any environment from the arctic tundra to the Sahara desert given detailed mapping and GPS coordinates.

-1. Develop a simulation that takes input from a neuromorphic computer with the capability to connect with GPS coordinate and mapping systems.
-Using spiking neural networks, machine learning, and artificial intelligence, Jarvis will pilot the vehicle through as series of pre-programmed simulations representing different environments.
+Develop a simulation that takes input from a neuromorphic computer with the capability to connect with GPS coordinate and mapping systems.
+Using spiking neural networks, machine learning, and artificial intelligence, Jarvis will pilot the vehicle through a series of pre-programmed simulations representing different environments.

 ## Contributors